Frequently asked questions and tips

 There is a Public Group page on Facebook for Pole Pedal Paddle.
 Many folks will post their needs to this group and find racers this way.
 You can also try reaching out to events@mbsef.org and we will let you know if anyone who meets your need is looking for a team.

-The large majority of racers complete the Paddle Leg in a single-person kayak.
-2-person canoes are allowed in all Teams divisions.
-2-person kayaks are ONLY ALLOWED for racers who are BOTH 12 & Under – this is the case for 12 & Under Pairs/Team divisions as well as for some Family Team divisions.
+2-person kayaks are ONLY ALLOWED in Open Teams, Tandem Teams, and for racers who are BOTH 12 & Under – this is the case for 12 & Under Pairs/Team divisions as well as for some Family Teams.

 Some racers complete the Paddle Leg on a paddle board – this is allowed in all categories and divisions.